FailAcademy/learning/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 - RN has a built-in inspector, perf monitor, etc.
 - To view iOS simulator logs from the CLI, you can run `react-native log-ios`
 - The red screen of death will often point you in the right direction...but not always
+- Check your bundler terminal for more details on the error.
+It usually leads towards a possible solution.
 - The third-party [React Native Debugger](https://github.com/jhen0409/react-native-debugger) is essential for debugging your React and Redux code

 ---